Come On Over (Bee Gees song)

-"Come On Over" is a ballad written by Barry and Robin Gibb and recorded by the Bee Gees for their album Main Course, with lead vocals by Robin, joined by Barry in the chorus..
+"Come On Over" is a ballad written by Barry and Robin Gibb and recorded by the Bee Gees for their album Main Course, with lead vocals by Robin, joined by Barry in the chorus.
 A live version was recorded in Los Angeles during their Children of the World Tour and appeared on their first live album Here at Last...Bee Gees...Live.
 The song was more reminiscent of their older style as compared to the new R&B sound of "Jive Talkin'" and "Nights on Broadway".
 It would become a No.1 adult contemporary hit for Olivia Newton-John in 1976.

+Rolling Stone critic Stephen Holden said that the Bee Gees' version sounds "characteristically sugary".

 Olivia Newton-John version

 In 1976, Olivia Newton-John recorded a version and released it as the lead single from her seventh studio album of the same name.
 It peaked at No.23 on the Billboard Hot 100 and was Newton-John's sixth No.1 in a row on the Easy Listening chart, for one week in April 1976.
 "Come On Over" peaked at No.5 on the US country chart and No.3 in New Zealand.